lynchaj/nhyodyne/Z80ESP/README.md

 * Keyboard
 * Mouse

 This board relies heavily on the FabGL library from Fabrizio Di Vittorio.
-More innformation can be found [HERE](http://www.fabglib.org/)
+More information can be found [HERE](http://www.fabglib.org/)

 # ESP32 BOM
 Qty|Reference(s)|Value|Notes